tapanther/Tritan/docs/Republic.md

 Cultural development has largely stagnated since the Great Sack.
 The Republic holds onto a nostalgic view of the past, and whole-heartedly embraces remnants of fallen civilization.
 Haute Couture is dictated by the latest finds among the ruins of the past.

-Officially, the Republic embraces an egalitarian, commercialist society, though it has grown increasingly militaristic in recent decades due to an uptick in raids by the barbarous hordes.
+Officially, the Republic embraces an egalitarian, commercialist society, though it has grown increasingly militaristic in recent decades due in part to an uptick in raids by the barbarous hordes.
+For many citizens, the military is the only available opportunity to rise through the social strata.
+This perception is encouraged by the Republic's military leadership, who understand all too well the necessity of a steady recruiting base.

 ### Core Beliefs